G.M.O.C. Header for 2025

-The overarching goal is to ensure that the HIV movement is led by the voices of those most affected by the epidemic and to build a field force of advocates dedicated to transforming the movement towards an equitable approach to ending HIV.
+The purpose is to make sure the HIV movement is led by the people most affected by the epidemic.
+We are building a group of advocates who are committed to making the movement more equitable and focused on ending HIV for good.

 How are the GMOC Fellows selected?

 NMAC recruits Fellows from diverse backgrounds across the United States and Puerto Rico.
-To join the Fellowship, prospective participants must fill out an application detailing their advocacy experience or expectations, their interest in increasing HIV treatment and prevention access for gay men of color, and what they contribute to the overall gay men of color movement.
+To join the Fellowship, prospective participants must fill out an application detailing their advocacy experience or expectations, their interest in increasing HIV treatment and prevention access for GMoC, and what they contribute to the overall GMoC movement.

 An Intergenerational Learning Exchange

 Cohort members are paired with seasoned advocates, forming mentor-mentee relationships seeking to elevate their professional and HIV advocacy journeys.
 This personalized mentorship offers tailored guidance, knowledge sharing, and networking opportunities, creating a supportive environment for skill development.
-Drawing from their expertise, mentors help mentees navigate challenges, set goals, and create the connections necessary to build a gay men of color movement.
+Drawing from their expertise, mentors help mentees navigate challenges, set goals, and create the connections necessary to build a GMoC movement.

 *Click to view bios